tangly-team/tangly-os/net.tangly.fsm/readme.md

 ![Bitbucket open issues](https://img.shields.io/bitbucket/issues-raw/tangly/tangly-os.svg)

 ## Purpose

-The **tangly fsm** is a finite state machine library written in Java 11 or higher.
+The **tangly fsm** is a finite state machine library.
 You can use it in productive projects and academic assignments.
+The component is using records and requires **Java 14 or higher**.

 The library provides